-The Committee of 100 has been conducting educational defense workshops throughout the country since 2012 for Asian Americans in the scientific community on the risks and requirements of U.S. laws on trade secrets, espionage, and export controls.
-As an organization committed to the full inclusion and equal protection of Chinese Americans in the United States, C-100 members provide this public service on a volunteer basis in order to prevent Asian American scientists and government employees from being accused of wrongdoing due to insufficient knowledge of the risks and sensitivities involved in their fields.
+Since 2012, C100 has conducted educational workshops throughout the country to inform Asian Americans in the scientific community on the risks and requirements of U.S. laws on trade secrets, espionage, and export controls.
+As an organization committed to the full inclusion and equal protection of Chinese Americans in the United States, C100 members, such as Brian Sun, Nelson Dong, and George Koo have provide this public service on a volunteer basis in order to prevent Asian American scientists and government employees from being accused of wrongdoing due to insufficient knowledge of the risks and sensitivities involved in their fields.

 WHY ARE WE DOING THIS?